Delaware • New Jersey • Pennsylvania

 The Resolution provided for scientific and technical studies to be performed for the following purposes:

-- To conduct additional field studies of the occurrence, spatial and temporal distribution of all life stages of important resident and migratory fish species that utilize the estuary;
+- To determine the DO requirements, as well as the spatial and temporal distribution of all life stages of important resident and migratory fish species that utilize the estuary;

 Study Area